Erich Honecker's 1987 visit to West Germany: Protocol

-As the visit was already controversial as it deemed to confirm West Germany's acceptance of East Germany's existence, the former government went to great lengths to lower its status.
+As the visit was already controversial as it deemed to confirm West Germany's acceptance of East Germany's existence, the former's government went to great lengths to lower its status.
 The differing views on the significance of Honecker's visit gave diplomatic protocol services particular challenges.
 While the political leadership of the GDR expected that Honecker would receive customary diplomatic practices in accordance with the internationally recognized institutions, the West Germans tried to avoid such a protocol which would be considered a recognition of the GDR as an independent state and an endorsement of the communist system.
-Honecker arrived at the chancllory in a Mercedes-Benz 600, where he was treated to a welcoming ceremony.
+Honecker arrived at the chancellery in a Mercedes-Benz 600, where he was treated to a welcoming ceremony.
 The Wachbataillon from the Federal Ministry of Defence provided the honours for the ceremony and the Staff Band of the Bundeswehr performed Auferstanden aus Ruinen and Deutschlandlied.
 As a concession to West German concerns, the red carpet was a few feet shorter than usual on official state visits, the motorcycle escort had 17 policemen instead of 21 and the two aforementioned pieces of music played at the military reception were mentioned in the official program merely as "hymns" instead of "national anthems".
 In accordance with the protocol of the Federal Chancellery, Weizsäcker referred to Honecker as "Mr. General Secretary" instead of "Mr. Chairman" as the latter implies Honecker's head of state status.